Paul-Browne/Zed-framework/README.md

 # Zed, the 1kb microframework

-Zed is a microframework that only focuses on render
+Zed is a microframework that only focuses on rendering and updating.

 ### Z.render